Z-Monika/BreakingBadFan-App/README.md

 The quotes screen has theee sections:
 - **Top 3 favorite quotes**.
 It displays thee most liked quotes and the number of users who have liked each of these quotes.
 - **User own quotes**.
-The user can manage their quotes, by deleting some from already saved ones or adding news ones from the Top 3 list and/or from the random quote section.
 - **A random quote**.
 It loads a random quotes from the API.
+The user can manage their quotes, by deleting quotes from already saved ones and/or adding news ones from the Top 3 list and/or from the random quote section.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Quotes_scene.png" height="500">